Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 </p>

 #### Cooperative Behaviors Notes and Best Practices
-* An Agent can only be registered to one MultiAgentGroup at a time.
-If you want to re-assign an Agent from one group to another, you have to unregister it from the current group first.
+* An agent can only be registered to one MultiAgentGroup at a time.
+If you want to re-assign an agent from one group to another, you have to unregister it from the current group first.

 * Agents with different behavior names in the same group are not supported.